QuantFILab/pmarupanthorn/content/teaching/Calculus 1/index.md

 ## Course Description

 Real-valued functions, limits, and continuity.
 Derivatives and integrals of real-valued functions of a real variable.
 Indeterminate forms.
 Applications of derivatives.
 Techniques for finding integrals.
-Applications of integrals..
+Applications of integrals.